17.8 C

 The Western Cape continues to grapple with a troubling rise in drug-related crime, as law enforcement authorities intensify operations across communities increasingly affected by substance abuse and trafficking.

-In the latest arrest, a 29-year-old man is due to appear in the Muizenberg Magistrates’ Court on charges of drug possession following a targeted police operation that uncovered a significant quantity of drugs hidden inside a residential property.
+In the latest incident, a 29-year-old man is due to appear in the Muizenberg Magistrates’ Court on charges of drug possession following a targeted police operation.
+The operation uncovered a significant quantity of drugs hidden inside a residential property and led to his arrest yesterday.

 The South African Police Service (SAPS) says members of Operation Prosper, deployed in Steenberg and Muizenberg, acted on intelligence that led them to a house in Orchard Street, Hillview.